 Consolidation of the present and future tenses, introduction of past tenses, numbers to 100, consolidation the time, places in town, asking and giving directions, say where you are going, drinks and snacks and ordering food.

-Morning routine, school subjects, opinions and justifications about school, discuss timetable, cultural awareness, evening routine, sports and games, music instruments and time indicators.
+Morning routine, school subjects, opinions and justifications about school, discuss timetable, cultural awareness, evening routine, sports and games, cinema, music instruments and time indicators.

 Leisure activities, inviting friends out and giving excuses, visiting the sports centre and holiday activities.

 KS4 – FRENCH

 For French GCSE, we follow the AQA specification.

 The year 11 programme of study explores and investigates key aspects of languages studied enabling students to broaden their prospects in further and higher education.
 The students will use and develop a wide range of linguistic skills and expertise, which will support them through education, employment and life.

 The Year11 programme of study covers a wide range of possible topics which help students to build their knowledge and develop a complex linguistic skill set.
 The topics include:

 Introducing yourself, describing yourself and others, personality, talking about family, family situations, family relationships and future plans.